 ENVI-met’s pollution dispersion module allows you to simulate the synchronous release, dispersion and deposition of up to six different pollutants including particles, passive gases and reactive gases.

 Sedimentation and deposition on surfaces and vegetation are taken into account, as well as photochemical reactions between NO, NO2, and Ozone (O3).
 ENVI-met also accounts for the release of (B)VOC through plants.

 The results can be used to better understand the dynamics of local pollutant dispersion and guide the development of urban streetscapes for the improvement of air quality and human health.

-The ENVI-met system allows for the analysis of design impacts on the local environment, the specification of ground plane and building materials, and the usage of vegetation on walls or roofs in any thinkable configuration to help mitigate factors such as urban heat stress.
+ENVI-met allows you to analyse the design impacts on the local environment, through the specification of ground plane and building materials, and the implementation of vegetation on walls or roofs of any conceivable configuration to help mitigate factors such as urban heat stress.

-The software model automatically calculates mean radiant temperature when running simulations and can be viewed using the included data visualizer, Leonardo.
+The software automatically calculates mean radiant temperature when running simulations and can be analysed using the included data visualizer, Leonardo.

-Human comfort indices such as PMV (Percent Mean Vote) and PET (Physiological Equivalent Temperature) can be calculated by the post-processing tool BioMet, which summarizes the impact of the four main atmospheric variables: Air Temperature, Radiative Temperature, Wind Speed and Humidity.
+In addition, with the post-processing tool BIO-met you can calculate human comfort indices such as PMV (Predicted Mean Vote) and PET (Physiological Equivalent Temperature), which summarizes the impact of the four main atmospheric variables: Air Temperature, Radiative Temperature, Wind Speed and Humidity.